tonybnya/python-wordle-clone/readme.md

-# WORDLE - The Word's Trending Game.
+# WORDLE - Python version.

 WORDLE is the trending game only available on the web `https://www.powerlanguage.co.uk/wordle/`